CristianDavideConte/universalSmoothScroll/docs/VariablesAbout.md

     <li> <strong>"disabled"</strong> <i>(case insensitive)</i> the API won't show any warning or error message. </li>
     <li> <strong>"legacy"</strong> <i>(case insensitive)</i> the API won't style any warning or error message. </li>
    </ul>
-   Any other value will make the warnings and error messages be displayed with the default API's styling.
+   Any other `String` will make the warnings and error messages be displayed with the default API's styling.
    </td>
   </tr>
  </tbody>